AnttiFarm/h6-projekti/README.md

-# H6-project, Preliminary working environment
+# H6-project, Simple web server

-This ansible playbook installs basic packages and tools and configures them.
-It also creates new directories for the user and sets file/directory permissions based on chosen roles.
+This ansible playbook installs nginx and caddy.
+It creates two users which hold index.html.
+These directories can be modified by anyone in the group "web".
+Nginx is on default port 80, caddy is on port 8080.